nehaljwani/team.exiv2.org/book/IMaEA.md

 ### Disclaimer

 Attention is drawn to the possibility that some elements of this document may be the subject of patent rights.
-Robin Mills or the Exiv2 Project or Exiv2 Contributors shall not be held responsible for identifying any or all such patent rights.
+Robin Mills and/or the Exiv2 Project and/or the Exiv2 Contributors shall not be held responsible for identifying any or all such patent rights.

 [TOC](#TOC)
 <div id="making"/>